-Includes units that are rented or sold, but not occupied (i.e., abandoned or otherwise vacant) Sources: 2018 ACS estimates.
+Includes units that are rented or sold, but not occupied (i.e., abandoned or otherwise vacant)

 Housing Age and Condition

 Housing age and condition affect the quality of life in Carlsbad.
 Like any other tangible asset, housing is subject to gradual deterioration over time.
 If not properly and regularly maintained, housing can deteriorate and discourage reinvestment, thereby depressing neighboring property values, and eventually affecting the quality of life in a neighborhood.